 We’ve received hundreds of comments on our payday and short-term loan reviews and articles.
 Here’s our collection of answers to your questions on how these loans work.

 - Prepaid debit cards.
-Load funds to a prepaid card that you can use whenever you need it.
+Load funds to a prepaid card that you can use whenever you need.
 Lenders like Speedy Cash offer prepaid cards that you can refill with your loan funds or even your own cash.

 - In-store cash pickup.
-If you live near a short-term loan store location, you could apply and receive hard cash for your loan.
-Processing may take a bit longer, but you likely won’t need a bank account.
+If you live near a store location, you could apply and receive cash for your loan.
+Processing may take a bit longer, but you likely won’t need a bank account to qualify.

 I get my paycheck on a prepaid card.
 Will lenders transfer funds to it?

-Possibly, you could find lenders willing to transfer your loan onto a prepaid card.
-This is a good option if you don’t have a bank account or don’t want to provide one.
-A lenders may charge a fee for this transaction.
+Possibly.
+You could find lenders willing to transfer your loan onto a prepaid card, especially if you don’t have a bank account or don’t want to provide one.
+Lenders may charge a fee for this transaction, however.
 And as with all short-term loans, be prepared to handle high interest rates on your repayments.

 I receive Social Security.
 What are my options for a loan?

 If you receive welfare benefits, you may still qualify for a loan.
-Some lenders look beyond your credit score and source of income to determine your ability to repay.
 If you can afford to borrow while on welfare — and your state laws allow it — you could be eligible for a loan.
 A lender like CashNetUSA will consider your application even if you receive welfare benefits.

 If you’re not working, you can browse our list of lenders willing to extend funds to unemployed borrowers.
 Keep in mind that without a regular source of income, lenders are much less likely to consider you for a loan.
 And you’ll want to be sure that your budget can handle the extra debt.